Log on to an Everett library computer using your Queens username and password.

 For Faculty: If you wish to place an item on reserve for your students to use, please visit the Everett Library reserves page.
 Complete your request through the website.
 If you are interested in having the library acquire an item for you to place on reserve, please contact Sherrill Shiraz.
 To place a personal copy on reserve, bring it to the library at the attention of Sherrill Shiraz.
 Questions?
 Contact Sherrill!

 For Students: If a faculty member chooses to place an item on reserve, students may access this item by requesting it at the Information Desk.
 Generally, reserve items are available to students for 2 hours at a time, unless otherwise specified.
+Because these materials are used regularly, please wear a mask and sanitize your hands while using.

 For research assistance, you can always make an appointment with one of our librarians.
 Visit our Library Liaisons page for contact information.
+Or if you need help right now and it's after hours, try our Library 101 tutorials.

 Everett Library offers access to nearly 500,000 eBooks that span across many different disciplines.